mmikowski/jquery.event.ue/README.md

 - long-press drag
 - zoom

 Please see the `ue-test.html` file for a demonstration of the different motions.
-Most test tiles below the second row are negative test cases and should not be draggable (the one exception is the 'held+helddrag' example).
-NOTICE: THIS IS NOT YET COMPATIBLE with jQuery 1.8+, but works well with 1.7.2.",
+Most test tiles below the second row are negative test cases and should not be draggable (the one exception is the 'held+helddrag' example). **Now compatible with jQuery 1.7.0-1.9.1**.",

 ## Release Notes ##